SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/revision-outliers.md

-The picture below presents the initial model (on the left) and the results of the refreshment procedure with the *Partial concurrent adjustment → Estimate regression coefficient + outliers* option (on the right).
+The picture below presents the initial model (on the left) and the results of the refreshment procedure with the *Partial concurrent adjustment → Estimate regression coefficients + outliers* option (on the right).
 The parameters of the ARIMA part have been re-estimated and their values have been updated.
 Also regression coefficients for the calendar variables have been re-estimated.
 In the revised model there is